Tech Content

 CIBC, a Toronto-based bank, started working on a robust customer-centric platform to deliver a more customized experience for their customers.
 Using a third-party solution, they acquired new information about their customers, made customer profiles, and created specialized strategies to answer their specific needs.

-A data-driven approach gave CIBC the capability to send targeted mobile promotions to customers and update product pages whenever necessary.
-It offers advantages for busy customers, such as the ability to set up deposit payments, send requests, or apply for mortgage payment reductions in just a few seconds.
+A data-driven approach gave CIBC the capability to deliver targeted mobile promotions to customers and dynamically update product pages based on user behavior and preferences.
+It offers advantages for busy customers, such as the ability to set up deposit payments, send requests, or apply for mortgage payment adjustments in just a few seconds.

 The benefits of this approach were quickly visible with CIBC’s acquisition rate rising by 65%.
 The bank is continuing to invest and think innovatively, and its next objective is to enable its clients to set goals and receive help and information from bank advisors on their requests.